 To produce our Estimated Actuals, Solcast's modelling team uses images of the clouds taken by weather satellites, along with a series of modelling steps in order to produce estimates of the historically available solar radiation at any given location.
-We're actually updating these values globally, with each new satellite scan, every 10-15 minutes through the use of our rapid-update forecasting system.
-To be super clear, for the Estimated Actuals API endpoints of our products, there are no predictions of what will happen in the future.
+We're actually updating these values globally, with each new satellite scan, every 5-15 minutes through the use of our rapid-update forecasting system.
+To be super clear, for the Live or Historical API endpoints of our data products, there are no predictions of what will happen in the future.
 These use only the 'valid' satellite scan, meaning the images of the clouds as they were at any given time.

 Above: a validation of Solcast's Estimated Actuals as compared to a pyranometer at a solar farm.
 Here we are comparing the Estimated Actuals of Global Horizontal Irradiance (GHI) to what was recorded by an actual measurement device at that location.